jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Programs and configuration
+  What are programs?
+  What is configuration?
 - Processes
+  What are processes?
 - Memory addresses
+  What are memory addresses?
 - System messaging
+  What is system messaging?
 - Logging
+  What is logging

 **The following is a partial list of the used files, terms and utilities:**

 - ps, top, free
+  What is ps?
+  What is top?
+  What is free?
 - syslog, dmesg
+  What is syslog?
+  What is dmesg?
 - /etc/, /var/log/
+  What is /etc/?
+  What is /var/log/?
 - /boot/, /proc/, /dev/, /sys/
+  What is /boot/?
+  What is /proc/?
+  What is /dev/?
+  What is /sys/?

 ### 4.4 Your Computer on the Network Weight: 2